mike-pete/bime/README.md

 ## Features

+- Full Typescript support
+- Easily expose functions to be called remotely
 - Promise-based
+- Model-driven
-- Bi-directional communication without strings
+- Bi-directional communication
-- Full Typescript support
-- Expose functions to be called remotely
 - Message acknowledgement and automatic retry when an acknowledgement is not received
 - Zero dependencies
 - Origin validation